maximstewart/SolarFM/README.md

 # Notes
 <b>Still Work in  progress!
 Use at own risk!</b>

+Additionally, if not building a .deb then just move the contents of user_config to their respective folders.
+Copy the share/solarfm folder to your user .config/ directory too.

 <h6>Install Setup</h6>
 ```
 sudo apt-get install python3.8 wget python3-setproctitle python3-gi ffmpegthumbnailer steamcmd
 ```

+# Known Issues
+Doing Ctrl+D when in Terminator (maybe other terminals too) somehow propagates the signal to SolarFM too.
+A selected file in the active quad-pane will move to trash since it is the defaul keybinding for that action.

 # TODO
 <ul>